 As Artistic Director of the New Zenith Theatre, Ed’s leadership of this Connecticut young audience company has led to New York premieres of Symphony Pastorale and the Fugue Series by Robert Barnett; and New England premieres of Cyrano, The Little Red Riding Hood Show, and The King of Ireland’s Son.
 He has also created production and educational partnerships with the Department of Children and Families, the Mattatuck Museum, the Waterbury Arts Magnet, and numerous public and private elementary and secondary schools.
 Under his watch, NZT has also toured and led theatre workshops in Sweden and the UK.

 A recognized educator with numerous teaching awards, Ed continues to work in both college and conservatory settings, including Central Connecticut State University, Hanover Theatre Conservatory, and the Center for New Media at Middlesex Community College.
-Ed is an active Board member of Hartford Performs (HP).
+Ed has been a Board member of Hartford Performs (HP).
 In partnership with the Hartford Public Schools, HP brings integrated arts experiences to all students in the city's K-8 schools.
+Ed is a recent recipient of the Community Partnership Award from the Connecticut Association of Foster and Adopted Families.

-Ed is a graduate of Boston University's Theatre School and Film School.
+Ed is a graduate of Boston University's Theatre School and Film School, MFA/MS, BFA